Peggle: Reception

 Peggle was well received by critics.
 Alec Meer of Eurogamer found the game to be a "constant series of rewards" in gameplay, graphics, and audio that would continue to satisfy the player.
 Gus Mastrapa of The A.V.
 Club considered the game "comfort food for the omnivorous gamer" with its ability to draw even hardcore gamers into its fantasy visuals.
-IGN's Erik Brudvig cited Peggle as being "simple enough for anybody to pick up and instantly start having fun".
+IGNs Erik Brudvig cited Peggle as being "simple enough for anybody to pick up and instantly start having fun".
 The Xbox Live version was seen as truthful to the PC version, and while the Peggle Party mode was considered an interesting addition, Dan Whitehead of Eurogamer felt it was a "curiously remote approach" that did not fully integrate a multiplayer experience into the game, a point also stated by Mastrapa who lamented the lack of online leaderboards.

 The game did not initially perform well in sales when released for Windows, but according to Sidhu, sales of the game took off following the release of Peggle Extreme as part of The Orange Box; Sidhu stated that the special version of the game helped to bring in video game players that would "never be caught dead playing a game with unicorns and rainbows".
 Peggle (both trial and full versions) has been downloaded more than 50 million times from the Internet as of early 2009.
 Although, PopCap has not released how many of these downloads were for full sales.

 Upon its release on Xbox Live Arcade, Peggle was the top-selling game on the service for two weeks and remained in the top ten applications for several weeks afterward.
 Within a month, over 100,000 players were listed on the Xbox leaderboards for Peggle.
 Although, this number also includes players who purchased the game through the PopCap Arcade Volume 2 retail package, which contained the game as well.
 IGN editor Cam Shea ranked it eighth on his top ten list of Xbox Live Arcade games.
 He stated that while its theme could easily turn players off, they should not let it, as "It's infectious, and most importantly, fun".
 In a list compiled by the IGN staff in September 2010, Peggle was listed as the 10th best Xbox Live Arcade of all time.